 Is Garmin Forerunner 55 worth buying?

-Yes, the Garmin Forerunner 55 is worth buying if your dominant sport is running.
+The Garmin Forerunner 55 is worth buying if your dominant sport is running.
 It offers an excellent balance of features, accuracy, battery life, durability, and price.

 Is Garmin Forerunner 55 better than 45?

 Yes, the Garmin Forerunner 55 is an improved version of the Forerunner 45.
-It provides a longer battery life, a better fit, and some advanced running features.
-It's $20 more expensive, but it is totally worth an upgrade.
+It provides a longer battery life, a better fit, and advanced running features.
+It's $20 more expensive, but it is worth an upgrade.

 Can you answer calls on Garmin Forerunner 55?